 - Employees are expected to practice good hand washing.
 CDC recommends washing hands often with soap and water for 20 seconds and up to 10 times per day, particularly after contacting any object.

-Upon your return to work, you will be provided two (2) cloth face coverings.
-Employees may wear their own face covering/mask pending supervisor approval.
+Upon your return to work, you will be provided two (2) cloth face masks.
+Employees may wear their own face mask pending supervisor approval.
+Masks should be double-layer masks and not a face covering (such as a gaiter or bandana.)

 You will be required to wear this at all times while in DMACC buildings with the following exceptions: